 Phthalates (pronounced “THA-lates”) are a category of chemicals found in a very wide range of cosmetic products.
 And you don’t have to learn much about them to realize they’re not something you want to use on your skin or hair.
 Today, we’ll look at 7 major reasons to drop your shampoo if it contains phthalates - plus how to identify them on an ingredient label, where they can be super sneaky.

 But first let’s step back and find out what phthalates are and what they’re doing in your bathroom cabinet.

 Phthalates are a group of synthetic chemicals that are used to soften plastics and make them more flexible.
-They’ve been used in plastic food packaging, children’s plastic toys, PVC flooring and other building materials, adhesives, agricultural and medical tubing, car interiors, raincoats, and more.
-You know that distinct plastic smell from a new car or vinyl shower curtain?
+They’ve been used in plastic food packaging, pesticides, children’s plastic toys, PVC (polyvinyl chloride) flooring (aka vinyl flooring) and other building materials, adhesives, plastic wrap, agricultural and medical tubing, car interiors, raincoats, and more.
+You know that distinct plastic smell in everything from a new car to a vinyl shower curtain?
 That’s the aroma of off-gassing phthalates.

 Phthalates are also used in a variety of cosmetic and personal care products.
 As a “plasticizer” they can help make nail polish less brittle and more chip-resistant.
 Added to hairspray, they create a more flexible hold.
 In lotions and creams, they can help the product penetrate the skin.
 Phthalates are added to many other products as a lubricant or gelling agent.
 And they are typically mixed into synthetic fragrances used in a wide range of personal care products.
 (They’re also common in other fragranced products, like air fresheners.)